-AM Peak Hour PM Pe eak Hour
+AM Po eak Hour PM Peak Hour

-Land Use Arrival Arrival Departure Departure
+Land Use Arrival Departure Arrival Departure

 Commercial 174 31 41 164

 7.8.2 Residential trip generation

 The residential trip generation is based on 3.7 all-mode trips per day and 60% car use.
 There would be potential for these figures to be considered for reduction given the proximity of Redcliffe Station to future residential developments.